YvesHuber/FoodleMaps/README.md

 ## This directory

-Here is all the Code needed for the Website
+Here are all the Codes needed for the Website